-Whether you’re exploring online therapy for the first time, or you regularly visit a therapist, online relationship therapy can be a useful tool — and there are a plethora of resources to choose from.
+Whether you’re exploring online therapy for the first time or you regularly visit a therapist, online relationship therapy can be a useful tool — and there are several options to choose from.

 Here’s what you need to know about online relationship therapy, from how it works to its many benefits.